 Remember when you used to shut off your bedroom light and drift right to sleep?
-Now that you're pregnant, getting eight to nine straight hours of blissful slumber may seem like a distant dream.
+Now that you're pregnant, getting 8 to 9 straight hours of blissful slumber may seem like a distant dream.

 If it's not the nagging pressure on your bladder that's keeping you awake, then it's the gnawing backache or leg cramps, or sheer inability to get comfortable in a bed that once gently cradled you to sleep.

 What makes pregnancy insomnia even harder to handle?
 It's knowing that now is the time when you need sleep the most.
 Once your baby arrives, a good night's rest will be even harder to come by.

 Pregnancy Insomnia Causes

 When you’re pregnant, many things can cause you to lose sleep, including:

 - Backaches.
 As your center of gravity shifts forward, your back muscles overcompensate and become sore.
 Plus, your ligaments loosen thanks to pregnancy hormones, making you more likely to hurt your back.